lifting-bits/fcd/README.md

 ## Dependencies

 Most of Fcd+Remill's dependencies can be provided by the [cxx-common](https://github.com/trailofbits/cxx-common) repository.
 Trail of Bits hosts downloadable, pre-built versions of cxx-common, which makes it substantially easier to get up and running with Remill.
-Nonetheless, the following table represents most of Remill's dependencies.
+Nonetheless, the following table represents most of Fcd+Remill's dependencies.

 | Name | Version |
 | ---- | ------- |